96AA48/dropzone/README.md

 ### Contributing
 Feel free to contribute with adding some pull requests or opening some issues, I'll be happy to help.

+### Sidenote
+Sorry for the rubbish state the code is in, I'm gonna clean it up I swear!

 ### License
 See the LICENSE file for more information.